 - Baby New Potatoes: Creamy, don't require peeling, and cook quickly.
 They can be substituted for Yukon Gold potatoes, red potatoes, or your waxy potatoes of choice.
 Russet potatoes tend to be better for roasting but will work too if that's what you have.

 - Eggs: Hard-boiled to perfection.
 Chopped hard-boiled eggs are a must in an old-fashioned potato salad!
+Here you can find how long to boil eggs for the perfect result.

 - Onion, Carrots, Celery: Colorful and crunchy, inexpensive, and easy to prepare.
 A balance of strong and sweeter flavors that turn simple dish, into the perfect summer salad.

 - Mayonnaise, Extra Virgin Olive Oil, Mustard, Salt, and Black Pepper: Quite unusual to have olive oil in a potato salad dressing, but its lush notes mixed with creamy mayo, and strong mustard balance this take on the classic dressing very well.
+If you don't have mustard, here you can find some of the best substitutes for mustard.

 How To Make Creamy Potato Salad?